What does a Dental Assistant do?

 Yes!
 We offer an evening program that easily fits into a student’s busy working schedule.

-Will I receive a degree or certificate?
+Will I receive a degree or certificate of completion?

 National Certifications can be acquired through DANB sponsored testing.
 We do not offer a degree program.